Ethan Allen: Family

 Allen's widow Fanny gave birth to a son, Ethan Alphonso, on October 24, 1789.
 She eventually remarried.
 Allen's two youngest sons went on to graduate from West Point and serve in the United States Army.
-H.M.
-Allen was the 7th graduate, a member of the Class of 1804, and served until 1813.
-E.A.
-Allen was the 22nd graduate, a member of the Class of 1806, and served until 1821.
+H. M. Allen was the seventh graduate, a member of the Class of 1804, and served until 1813.
+E. A. Allen was the 22nd graduate, a member of the Class of 1806, and served until 1821.
 His daughter Fanny achieved notice when she converted to Catholicism and entered a convent.
-Two of his grandsons were Henry Hitchcock, Attorney General of Alabama and Ethan Allen Hitchcock, served as a Union Army general in the American Civil War.
-Reportedly General Hitchcock strongly resembled his famous grandfather.
+Two of his grandsons were Henry Hitchcock, Attorney General of Alabama, and Ethan Allen Hitchcock, who served as a Union Army general in the American Civil War.
 Two of Henry Hitchcock's sons were Henry Hitchcock and Ethan Allan Hitchcock.

 Disappearance of his grave marker

 Sometime in the early 1850s, the original plaque marking Allen's grave disappeared; its original text was preserved by early war historian Benson Lossing in the 1840s.
 The inscription read:

 In 1858, the Vermont Legislature authorized the placement of a 42-foot (13 m) column of Vermont granite in the cemetery, with the following inscription:

 The exact location within the cemetery of his remains is unknown.
 While there is a vault beneath the 1858 cenotaph, it contains a time capsule from the time of the monument's erection.
 According to the official 1858 report on the Ethan Allen monument, the funeral of Ethan Allen had taken place within Green Mount Cemetery; however the reason his remains had not been found at his memorial plaque {tablet} was because "... by the fact that some twenty years since, the dead of the Allen family had been arranged in a square enclosed by stone posts and chains, by Herman Allen, the nephew of Ethan Allen, and this tablet, then lying upon a dilapidated wall of brick work, was reconstructed with cut stone work, and it is presumed that, as a matter of convenience in giving a regular form to the enclosure, was removed some feet from its original position ..."
-It was thus apparent it was actually a cenotaph tomb reconstruction that Benson Lossing sketched and presumed to be the actual tomb of Ethan Allen in his 1850 "The Pictorial Field-book of the Revolution".
+It was thus apparent it was actually a cenotaph tomb reconstruction that Benson Lossing sketched and presumed to be the actual tomb of Ethan Allen in his 1850 The Pictorial Field-book of the Revolution.